El Meta Christian College (later, El Meta Bond College, 1889-1920)

 I have come to the conclusion that no class of men, in any department of society, have more of the good or evil destiny of the world in their hands and under their influence than the teachers of our schools and colleges."

 Campbell's commitment to formal education led him to establish Buffalo Seminary in 1818, the year he turned thirty.
 He conducted the boarding school in his house.
 Classes met on the ground floor.
 Students were housed upstairs.
 And Campbell and his growing family lived in the basement.
 As one might guess, this experiment lasted for only a few years (1818-1823).
-But it must have provided several practical lessons that Campbell was able to put to good use when, in 1840, he opened Bethany College.
-Sometimes called the mother of all Disciple colleges, nearly 180 years old, Bethany College is still in operation today.Time Frame
+But it must have provided several practical lessons that Campbell was able to put to good use when, in 1840 and '41, he planned and opened Bethany College.
+Sometimes called the mother of all Disciple colleges, nearly 180 years old, Bethany College is still there.Time Frame

 Another reason why El Meta, Lockney, and Hereford can be compared is that all three operated at roughly the same time.
 The school known for many years as El Meta Christian College began at Silver City in the Chickasaw Nation in 1889.
 The next year, almost all of the tiny community of Silver City moved seven miles to the west to be near the railroad, the Chicago Rock, Island and Pacific, which was laying track, extending the line south out of Kansas.
 Meta Chestnutt and her schoolhouse made up part of of the migration and helped to start a new town they called Minco, which was home to the college until its closing in 1920.